marianscon/Getting-And-Cleaning-Data-Project/README.md

+#Getting and Cleaning Data Project

+The purpose of this project is collect, work with, and clean a data set.

-This repo containst the following files:
+## This repo containst the following files:

 * readme.md - this file!